PlaceOS/placeos-docs/how-to/configure-placeos-for-microsoft-365/calendar-access/azure-app-registration.md

 10. Click 'Application Permissions'.
 11. Add the following permissions:\
     \- `Calendars.ReadWrite`\
-    \- `Group.Read.All`\
     \- `User.Read.All`\
+    \- `GroupMember.Read.All`\
+    \- `Place.Read.All`\
     ![](https://lh4.googleusercontent.com/XDYxU9SORBoh9sbS-TLeu-RCd0zBGP-4xQjqr7PE2O4a1DQFLj4Az1OXRRVhTPoxLrxjDxrGEd36urvVQIRGmEopr7TAltvIrTsUnewaH8LJumCjrSrYFwb5zTO2FdLkvbqELAYLy8lzZz04Jw)
-12. Click 'Add permissions'.
+13. Click 'Add permissions'.
-13. Click ‘Grant admin consent for xyz’.\
+14. Click ‘Grant admin consent for xyz’.\
     <img src="../../../.gitbook/assets/image (11).png" alt="" data-size="original">
-14. Configuration of the Azure App is now complete.
+15. Configuration of the Azure App is now complete.
-15. Supply PlaceOS or your integration partner with (be aware that supplying these credentials to PlaceOS prior to configuring the application policy in exchange will allow PlaceOS to see ALL calendars in your organisation):
+16. Supply PlaceOS or your integration partner with (be aware that supplying these credentials to PlaceOS prior to configuring the application policy in exchange will allow PlaceOS to see ALL calendars in your organisation):
     * Application ID
     * Tenant ID
     * Secret